 - Satisfying and wholesome.

-Let’s bake healthy muffins this week.
 Besides the few ingredients I named above, you’ll also need a little almond flour.
 The first time I made these muffins at the beginning of last week, I didn’t add any.
 I used a little more oats.
 I found the muffins to be a little more moist and almost wet inside than I wanted.
 Still tasty but the 2nd batch was MUCH better when I added almond flour to soak up some of the moisture from the eggs, almond butter, and Greek yogurt.
 You can find almond flour in the healthy section of a grocery store– or even in the baking aisle.
 I usually buy Bob’s Red Mill brand.
 Or you can make your own by simply pulsing almonds until they reach a gritty and rough flour-like consistency.
-It’s what you always use when making vanilla almond snack bars and cashew coconut snack bars!
+It’s what you always use when making vanilla almond snack bars, cashew coconut snack bars, and granola clusters!

 Instead of almond flour, you can try using oat flour, whole wheat flour, or all-purpose flour.
 I really like the texture almond flour gives though.
 Not to mention the added almond flavor.